ergo-services/ergo/README.md

 #### [1.0.0](https://github.com/halturin/ergo/releases/tag/1.0.0) - 2019-11-30 ####
  There is a bunch of changes we deliver with this release
- * Completelly reworked (almost from scratch) architecture whole project
+ * Completely reworked (almost from scratch) architecture whole project
- * Implemented linking process feature (in order to support Aplication/Supervisor behaviors)
+ * Implemented linking process feature (in order to support Application/Supervisor behaviors)
  * Reworked Monitor-feature.
 Now it has full-featured support with remote process/nodes
  * Added multinode support
  * Added basic observer support